-Given that these vehicle movements are the same as previously consented, it is considered that the existing site access could accommodate the proposed development without any further improvements.
+In all stages of work these vehicle movements are the same as or less than previously consented and therefore it is considered that the existing site access and route could accommodate the proposed development without any further improvements.
 It is also expected that the level of traffic generated by the proposed development would be likely to have a negligible impact on the local highway network.